jeffzhan/backup-steam-saves/README.md

 # backup-steam-saves
-A Windows batch script to update a game's save files automatically upon launching the game.
+A Windows batch script to backup a game's save files automatically upon launching the game.

 Forked from Tacumoto's [Simple Save Backup Script](https://www.nexusmods.com/monsterhunterwilds/mods/379?tab=description) for Monster Hunter Wilds.
 Cleaned up some lines and made a version for Stardew Valley which has a completely different save location.